CamilaJaviera91/CamilaJaviera91/README.md

 ### ⚡ Fun fact:

-I share my workspace with four amazing cats — Shiva, Cali, Roma & Panterito — and two wonderful dogs — Lobo and Lola.
+I share my workspace with four amazing cats — Shiva, Cali, Roma and Panterito — and two wonderful dogs — Lobo and Lola.
 Each has their own personality (and sometimes opinions about my code 😸🐶).

 ---